cosmologicon/unifac/eightbit/README.txt

 --------------------

 Left/right or A/D: move
-Up or down or space: jump
+Up or down or W or S or space: jump
-Esc: quit
+Esc or P: pause/quit
 F12: screenshot

 Command line flags
 ------------------

   --fullscreen

   --lowres: disable some special effects for a higher framerate

   --easy: easy mode [triple health]

   --nosfx: disable sound effects

   --nomusic: disable music

   --noaudio: disable sound effects and music

   --reset: delete saved game and start from beginning

 License
 -------

-Code is by Christopher Night and is licensed CC0/WTFPL/whatever.
+Source code and images are by Christopher Night.
+They are licensed CC0/WTFPL/whatever.

 Font is the Google Web Font "Trade Winds", distributed under Open Font License.
 See font/Trade_Winds/OFL.txt.